-All students accepted into the Ph.D. program are granted a provisional admission until they pass the qualifying examination.
-Candidates who have some deficiencies in their background but who meet the general requirements of the department and the Graduate School for admission must complete additional coursework recommended by the Departmental Graduate Studies Committee with a minimum GPA of 3.00, at which time they shall be allowed to take the qualifying exam.
+Candidates who have some deficiencies in their background but who meet the general requirements of the Department and the Graduate School for admission will be granted provisional admission and must complete additional coursework recommended by the Departmental Graduate Studies Advisory Committee with a minimum GPA of 3.00, at which time they shall be allowed to take the qualifying exam.
 Deficiency coursework does not count toward the degree requirements.
 Upon the successful completion of all deficiency coursework and the qualifying exam, regular admission will be granted.
 A comprehensive examination must be completed within five years of the student's initial enrollment and after completing at least 80 percent of the coursework and completion of teaching requirements.
 A dissertation proposal will be completed with the guidance of the advisory committee.
 Admission to candidacy is an indication of completion of all coursework, successful passing of written and oral comprehensive examinations, and having filed an approved dissertation proposal with the Dean of the School of Graduate Studies.
 Candidacy marks the achievement in which the student's major attention is to focus on the dissertation efforts.
 Each Ph.D. student must complete the following program requirements: